-Lecturer; Head of Wholesale Credit Risk Modeling, MUFG Bank in the Americas
+Lecturer, Enterprise Risk Management; Head of Wholesale Credit Risk Modeling, Union Bank

-Chris Mann is the head of wholesale credit risk modeling for MUFG Bank in the Americas with some global responsibilities.
-MUFG is the fifth-largest bank in the world.
+Chris Mann is the head of wholesale credit risk modeling for Union Bank, which was bought by U.S. Bank in December 2022.
 Chris oversees research and development for credit underwriting, stress testing, and reserve estimation.
-His teams operate out of New York, San Francisco, Los Angeles, Toronto, and Irvine.
-The team has daily interactions with front line credit teams to update current rating methodologies, to create new methodologies and models, and to provide ad hoc portfolio analysis such as for the recent COVID-19 disruption.
+His team operates out of New York, San Francisco, Los Angeles, and Irvine.
+The team has daily interactions with front-line credit teams to update current rating methodologies, create new methodologies and models, and provide ad hoc portfolio analysis.
 Chris joined the bank in credit administration, overseeing credit analysis and loan approvals for financials, funds, and sovereigns, as well as overseeing Latin American economic and country risk management.
-He previously worked at Moody’s Investors Service in a variety of analytical roles supporting the ratings service.
+He previously worked at Moody’s Investors Service in a variety of analytical roles supporting the rating service.